Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 Before the onset of massive star formation ($t_{*,0}-0.2\Myr$ panels), gas is subject to the background FUV radiation only.
 The ambient gas is optically thin, and is therefore exposed to the ISRF with $0.8 \lesssim \chi_{\rm FUV} \le 1$; it has low density and is in the warm ($T \sim 8000 \Kel$) atomic phase.
 The width of the density PDF of the ambient warm gas is narrow as turbulence is subsonic.

 The cold, dense gas in the cloud is subject to a range of FUV intensity and becomes increasingly shielded at higher density.
-Most of the cloud is molecular, as seen in the PDFs in the middle two rows.
+Most of the cloud is molecular, as shown in Figure~\ref{f:hst}(a).
 For the fiducial cloud, we compute the mass-weighted mean FUV intensity in each density bin for snapshots before the first star formation.
-In the left panel of the second row in Figure~\ref{f:pdf-rad}, the black line shows the time-averaged mean FUV intensity $\chi_{\rm FUV,avg}$, with the error bars indicating the standard deviation.
+In the left panel of the second row in Figure~\ref{f:pdf-rad}, the black line shows the time-averaged mean FUV intensity $\chi_{\rm FUV,avg}$ for snapshots prior to the onset of star formation, with the error bars indicating the standard deviation.
 We find that $\chi_{\rm FUV,avg}$ has weak temporal variation and is well described by a local shielding approximation.
-The red dashed line shows that the average FUV radiation field in molecular gas with $\nH > 1\pcc$ is well fit by the function $\chi_{\rm FUV,avg} = 0.9 e^{-\tau_{\rm FUV,eff}}$, where the density-dependent optical depth is
+The red dashed line shows that the average FUV radiation field in molecular gas with $\nH > 1\pcc$ is well fit by the function\footnote{We fix the factor 0.9 that accounts for the dust shielding by the ambient medium, i.e., $0.9 = \exp \left( -10^{-2} \nHcl \sigma_{\rm d,PE} \times (2\Rcl) \right)$.} $\chi_{\rm FUV,avg} = 0.9 e^{-\tau_{\rm FUV,eff}}$, where the effective optical depth is fitted as a power-law function of gas density: